tezos/tezos-mirror/docs/whitedoc/voting.rst

   If there are no proposals, or a tie between proposals, a new proposal period starts.
 Each delegate can submit a maximum of 20 proposals, including duplicates.
-- `Testing_vote period`: delegates can cast one vote to test or not the winning proposal using the `ballot` operation.
+- `Testing_vote period`: delegates can cast one ballot to test or not the winning proposal using the `ballot` operation.
   At the end of a testing_vote period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to a testing